-Freedictionary.com defines mountaineering as, "the climbing of mountains for sport, usually incorporating the skills of rock climbing and climbing on ice."
-It often involves the use of technical equipment, such as an ice axe, rope, harness and helmet, as well as other gear.
+Mountaineering is, quite simply, the sport of climbing mountains.
+Frequently, mountaineering includes rock climbing or ice climbing and often involves the use of technical equipment, such as an ice axe, rope, harness and helmet, as well as other gear.

 Physical Benefits of Mountaineering

 Mountaineering offers aerobic exercise, can improve cardiovascular fitness in participants and can reduce body fat.
 This can occur not only on the climb, but also while training for mountaineering.
-Also, mountaineering requires a climber to be physically strong to carry heavy loads or use technical ice tools.
+Also, mountaineering requires a climber to be physically strong and have great endurance in order to carry heavy loads or use technical ice tools while ascending a mountain.

 Training for Mountaineering

 Physical training for mountaineering requires aerobic conditioning for strenuous climbing.
 Carrying a weighted backpack can help to train the body to get used to carrying heavy loads, especially when walking uphill.
 Alpine Ascents, a mountaineering guide service, recommends its clients do a combination of aerobic exercises such as running, swimming, biking, hiking and cross-country skiing, as well as strength training.

 It is important for mountaineers to acclimate to the altitude, which can often be quite high while climbing.
 Staying hydrated and spending time in high elevation but sleeping at lower elevation are good ways to avoid altitude sickness.
 Sometimes acclimating can take a few days, so give yourself plenty of time to move slowly up in altitude if necessary.

 Other important things to consider while training for a climb include consuming enough calories, staying hydrated, avoiding hypothermia and frostbite and knowing how to use your mountaineering gear.

 Checking With a Doctor Before Climbing